LUMINTOP BLF GT MINI thrower review

 - Skytronic LX-101: Samsung INR18650-25R Turbo mode: 148400cd = 148kcd

-You can see that throwers tend to get more realistic numbers at farther distance.
+You can see that throwers tend to get more realistic numbers at a farther distance.
 The only thing I have to figure out which Lux meter is reading it correctly, and go with that one for Lux metering.
 I trust the Hagner more when it comes to measuring Lumens with a calibrated light.

 Where to buy BLF GT MINI?